High order complex contour discretization methods to simulate scattering problems in locally perturbed periodic waveguides: Numerical examples

 \subsection{The convergence of exceptional values}

 First, we show the convergence of the approximated exceptional values with respect to the meshsize $h$.
 As the convergence of eigenfunctions and $\lambda_{\ell,j}^h$ are similar, they are omitted here.
-For $h=0.04,0.02,0.01,0.005$, we compute the exceptional values and the positive valued ones are listed in Table \ref{table:exceptional_values}.
+For $h=0.04,0.02,0.01,0.005$, we compute the exceptional values and the {positive ones} are listed in Table \ref{table:exceptional_values}.

 If the values at $h=0.005$ is treated as ``exact'', then we plot the relative error with respect to the parameter $h$ in logarithmic scales in the first picture in Figure \ref{fig:err}.
-From the plot, the slope for the red curve is about $2.2$ and for the blue one is about $2.6$, which corresponds to (and even a little faster than) the convergence of the finite element method.
-Thus we can trust the exceptional values as well as the corresponding eigenfunctions computed by this method and the convergence rate is about $O(h^2)$.
+From the plot, the slope {of} the red curve is about $2.2$ and {that of} the blue one is about $2.6$, which corresponds to (and even a little faster than) the convergence of the finite element method. {Thus the convergence rates for the exceptional values are even faster than expected, i.e., $O(h^2)$.}